Materials-Consortia/OPTIMADE/optimade.md

 ### <a name="h.6.6.2">6.6.2.
 Calculations</a>

 Relationships with calculations MAY be used to indicate provenance where a structure is either an input to or an output of a calculations.
-We intend to implement in the future version of this API a standardized mechanism to differentiate these two cases, thus allowing databases a common way of exposing the full provenance tree with inputs and outputs between structures and calculations.
+We intend to implement in a future version of this API a standardized mechanism to differentiate these two cases, thus allowing databases a common way of exposing the full provenance tree with inputs and outputs between structures and calculations.

 At the moment the database providers are suggested to extend their API the way they choose, always using their database-provider-specific prefix in non-standardized fields.

 ## <a name="h.app1">Appendix 1: Database-Provider-Specific Namespace Prefixes</a>